CFC-Servers/GLuaTest/README.md

 export CUSTOM_SERVER_CONFIG=/absolute/path/to/server.cfg
 export PROJECT_DIR=/home/me/Code/my_project
 export GAMEMODE="sandbox"
+export COLLECTION_ID="12345"
 ```

 You can skip the `REQUIREMENTS` and `CUSTOM_SERVER_CONFIG` if you don't need them, but you must set the `PROJECT_DIR` variable.

 The `GAMEMODE` variable defaults to `"sandbox"`, so you can omit it if that's appropriate for your tests.

+The `COLLECTION_ID` variable allows you to pass a workshop collection ID for the server to grab before starting.

 ### Running in Docker